-- 5.3.10.1 ENV_NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control. - 5.3.10.2 ENV_NON.1.2 For resources not controlled by the information system, IT other than the information system must prevent logical entry using unsophisticated, technical methods, by persons without authority for such access.

-5.3.11 ENV_NOT.1 User Notification

-5.3.11.1 ENV_NOT.1.1 All users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources.

-5.3.12 ENV_NTK.1 Need-To-Know

-5.3.12.1 ENV_NTK.1.1 Prior to their first access to information, each user's need-to-know is formally authorized by management or the data owner-steward.

-5.3.13 ENV_PHY.1 Physical Security

-- 5.3.13.1 ENV_PHY.1.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need-to-know. - 5.3.13.2 ENV_PHY.1.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.13.3 ENV_PHY.1.3 Systems containing [assignment: Unclassified Protected information] shall, as a minimum, be protected by at least one of the following
+- 5.3.10.1 ENV_NON.1.1 The electronic environment in which the TOE resides (e.g. IT other than the information system) must provide the ability to specify and manage user access rights to the TOE processing and data resources (i.e. access authorization through the network), supporting the organization's security policy for access control. - 5.3.10.2 ENV_NON.1.2 For resources not controlled by the information system, IT other than the information system must prevent logical entry using unsophisticated, technical methods, by persons without authority for such access. - 5.3.11 ENV NOT.1 User Notification - 5.3.11.1 ENV_NOT.1.1 All users are notified that they are subject to being monitored, recorded, and audited through the use of an NNSA approved warning text and positive acknowledgement by the user is required before granting the user access to system resources. - 5.3.12 ENV_NTK.1 Need-To-Know - 5.3.12.1 ENV_NTK.1.1 Prior to their first access to information, each user's need-to-know is formally authorized by management, the data owner, or the data-steward. - 5.3.13 ENV_PHY.2 Physical Security and Physical Access - 5.3.13.1 ENV_PHY.2.1 Access controls ensure that personnel granted unescorted physical access to the information, the information system or human readable media have the appropriate formal access approvals and need-to-know.

-[assignment: constantly attended or under the control of a person that possesses proper authorization, formal access approval, and need to know; in a manner described for Unclassified Protected information; or in a manner to preclude unauthorized disclosure].

-5.3.14 ENV PRO.1 Information Protection

-5.3.14.1 ENV_PRO.1.1 Information protection is required whenever [assignment: Unclassified Protected] information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
-One or more of [assignment: information distributed only within an area approved for open storage of the information; National Security Agency (NSA) - approved type II encryption mechanisms; doe approved encryption mechanisms; or NNSA approved protected transmission systems].

-5.3.15 ENV_RCV.1 System Recovery

-5.3.15.1 ENV_RCV.1.1 All remote terminal access must be monitored when used for system recovery operations.

-5.3.16 ENV_RGT.1 User Access Rights and Privileges

-5.3.16.1 ENV RGT.1.1 Each user's access rights and privileges are authorized, prior to the user's first access to the TOE.
+- 5.3.13.2 ENV PHY.2.3 Systems containing [assignment: Unclassified Protected information] shall, as a minimum, be protected by at least one of the following [assignment: constantly attended or under the control of a person that possesses proper authorization, formal access approval, and need to know; in a manner described for Unclassified Protected information; or in a manner to preclude unauthorized disclosure]. - 5.3.13.3 ENV_PHY.2.2 Physical attack that might compromise IT security on those parts of the information system critical to security is deterred and detected. - 5.3.14 ENV_PRO.1 Information Protection - 5.3.14.1 ENV_PRO.1.1 Information protection is required whenever [assignment: Unclassified Protected] information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+One or more of [assignment: information distributed only within an area approved for open storage of the information; National Security Agency (NSA) approved Type II encryption mechanisms; NNSA/DOE-approved encryption mechanisms; or NNSA approved protected transmission systems]. - 5.3.15 ENV RCV.1 System Recovery - 5.3.15.1 ENV_RCV.1.1 All remote terminal access must be monitored when used for system recovery operations. - 5.3.16 ENV_RGT.1 User Access Rights and Privileges - 5.3.16.1 ENV_RGT.1.1 Each user's access rights and privileges are authorized, prior to the user's first access to the TOE. - 5.3.17 ENV_ROL.1 Security Roles - 5.3.17.1 ENV_ROL.1.1 Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the CSSO and system administrator roles.

+5.3.17.2 ENV_ROL1.2 The same person does not perform the functions of CSSO and the system administrator.

-5.3.17 ENV_TNG.1 User Training
+5.3.18 ENV_TNG.1 User Training

-5.3.17.1 ENV_TNG.1.1 All authenticated users are trained to understand applicable information system-use policies, the approved use of the information system, and the vulnerabilities inherent in the operation of the information system.
+5.3.18.1 ENV_TNG.1.1 All authenticated users are trained to understand applicable information system-use policies, the approved use of the information system, the vulnerabilities inherent in the operation of the information system, and their cyber security responsibilities.